 In 1969, Rev. David Van Strien began his ministry here.
 At that time the church building was in disrepair due to the weak state of its finances.
 Seven years later, after a successful capital funds campaign, the building was restored.
 Many community organizations such as AA, WIC, and the Food Co-op were encouraged to use the church's facilities, as it served as both the geographical center and an important focal point in the town.

 A notable achievement was the revival of the Lyceum.
 Now named The Monadnock Summer Lyceum, it continues its original function as a resource for adult education, but at a quite different level.
 Individuals who are widely recognized for their contributions to our evolving society are invited to give a one-hour talk, replacing the usual Sunday service during the summer months.
-Speakers over the last several decades have include economists; writers; anthropologists and historians; political and social commentators; medical, health care, farming and technology innovators; and progressive religious leaders.
-Lyceum programs are rebroadcast on New Hampshire Public Radio.
+Speakers over the last several decades have include economists; writers; anthropologists and historians; political and social commentators; medical, health care, farming and technology innovators; and progressive religious leaders.yceum programs are rebroadcast on various NH radio stations.

 During Rev. Van Strien’s 21-year pastorate, the longest since Rev. Dunbar's, another sea change in the economy was beginning.
 The last of the mills closed down, some small manufacturing continued, but the computer age was beginning and several new businesses, including several computer magazine publishing firms, chose to locate in Peterborough.
 The church's financial condition greatly improved, enabling for the first time the hiring of a part-time RE director.
 Throughout his ministry, Rev. Van Strien spoke out strongly for social justice, both from the pulpit and in the community.
 Upon his retirement in 1989, the congregation made David Van Strien Minister Emeritus.